πŸ”How It Works

 Attestation Format

-KYI attestations are structured to be easily parsed by compliance tools.
-Each includes:
+KYI attestations are structured for compliance tooling.
+Each record includes:

 Token Address